neuralvis/elpa-mirror/stable-melpa/cangjie-readme.txt

-This package is for quick retrieval of Cangjie codes of Han characters.
+Lookup the Cangjie encoding for a given Han character.